-Any riders unable to pick their packets up on Friday must make special arrangements prior to Friday, June 17, 2022.
-Email email@example.com or call 775-389-1862.
+Any riders unable to pick up their packets need to make special arrangements prior to Monday, May 1, 2023.
+Email firstname.lastname@example.org or call 775-389-1862.

 Plan to be at the starting line for a Mandatory Rider Briefing 15 minutes prior to race start times.
 Race officials will cover pertinent information and answer any last minute questions.